 Egg quality refers to how prepared your eggs are to develop into embryos once they are fertilized.
 In order to be healthy enough to develop, an eggs needs to have the proper chromosomes and the ability to combine those chromosomes with sperm.
 Not all eggs are created equally though!
 Some just don’t have the number of chromosomes necessary to sustain a successful pregnancy.
 Once fertilized, the egg needs to have enough energy – from mitochondria – to split.
 The mitochondria contained in your eggs produce less energy as you age, so even if an egg does become fertilized, it may run out of stream before it can divide, resulting in an unsuccessful pregnancy.

 A whopping 95% of embryo health comes from the egg so, in theory, high quality eggs produce high quality embryos.
 Embryos must be strong enough to survive the early stages of development in order to have a successful, full-term pregnancy.
 Poor quality eggs can have a major impact on your fertility – they can make it harder to conceive, and poor quality eggs can mean the difference between carrying your baby to term, or losing it in the first few weeks if it doesn’t implant properly.
-This all sounds scary, and a little bit overwhelming, but I promise that through nutrition and lifestyle changes, we can improve your chances of getting pregnant, staying pregnant, and having a healthy pregnancy!
+This all sounds scary, and a little bit overwhelming, but I promise that through nutrition, lifestyle changes, and specific nutrient supplementation we can optimize your egg quality therefore improve your chances of getting pregnant, staying pregnant, and having a healthy pregnancy!

 The cycle of an egg in preparation for ovulation is around 90-120 days.
 During this period, before an egg reaches full maturation, the eggs are changing and preparing for ovulation.
 During this time they are affected by both healthy or unhealthy influences.
 The changes you make today will have a huge impact on preparing your next cycle of eggs, and will help prepare them for fertilization!